Sunday, July 27, 2025

 “Religionless Christianity might just be what Jesus had in mind all along.
 Not belief systems, but transformed lives.”

 Bonhoeffer’s legacy is a challenge to every Christian: the call of discipleship is not cheap.
 It is not passive.
-It demands courage, sacrifice, and solidarity with the suffering.
+It demands courage, sacrifice, and solidarity with those who suffer.
 And in an age when many still face injustice and hate, his life presses the question: Will we speak?
 Will we act?

 Or, as Bonhoeffer put it: